rupl/chrisruppel.com/_posts/travel/2015-10-26-pai-thailand.md

   type: wide
   bgpad: 50%

 summary: After our adventures at Cave Lodge we stopped in Pai to just relax a bit.
-It's a small town with very active markets and other signs of tourism.
-But it has lots of nice, quiet spots outside the town to relax.
+It's a small town with bustling tourism and a great vibe.
 ---